apache/infrastructure-website/content/pages/mail-rejection.md

 - Header checks for known spam phrases
 - Sender_access bans per envelope from address

 SPF hard fail for the apache.org domain has been implemented for incoming apache.org mail.
-This will require people using an apache.org mail address in their envelope "from" to be sending from an authorized host via mail-relay.a.o: `https://reference.apache.org/committer/email`
+This will require people using an apache.org mail address in their envelope "from" to be sending from an authorized host via mail-relay.a.o.
+See [Committer email](committer-email.html).

 Refer to <a href="https://blogs.apache.org/infra/entry/committers_mail_relay_service" target="_blank">this blog post</a> for additional information.